Cyrila7/CUNYswap/VERCEL-DEPLOYMENT.md

-# 🚀 Vercel Deployment Guide for SUNYswap
+# 🚀 Vercel Deployment Guide for CUNYswap

 ## ⚙️ Environment Variables to Add in Vercel